Training-Free Layout Control with Cross-Attention Guidance: Experiments

 \subsection{Experimental setup}

 \paragraph{Implementation Details.}

-In all experiments, we utilize the open-source Stable-Diffusion (SD) V-1.5~\cite{stable_diffusion} trained on the LAION-5B dataset \cite{Laion-5b} as the pre-trained image generator, which serves as a strong baseline.
-A detailed description of the architecture and noise scheduler is provided in \Cref{s:Imp_details}.
-We also adopted class-free guidance~\cite{ho2022classifier} consistent with prior work~\cite{stable_diffusion}.
+We utilize Stable-Diffusion (SD) V-1.5~\cite{stable_diffusion} trained on the LAION-5B dataset \cite{Laion-5b} as the default pre-trained image generator, if not specified.
+For a detailed description of the architecture and noise scheduler please see the supplement.

-In the forward setting, unless otherwise specified, we perform guidance on the selected token(s), as well as \sot and \eot tokens.
-We apply \Cref{e:forward} to every layer for the first 40 steps of the diffusion process and set $\lambda$ as 0.8.
-In the backward guidance setting, we calculate the loss on the cross-attention maps of the mid-block and the first block of the up-sampling branch of the denoising network (U-Net~\cite{unet}) as we determined this to be the optimal setting for balancing control and fidelity.
-We set the loss scale factor $\eta$ to 30 by default but found that values between 30-50 work well across most settings.
+For forward guidance, we apply \Cref{e:forward} to every layer of the denoiser network for the first 40 steps of the diffusion process and set $\lambda = 0.8$.
+For backward guidance, we calculate the loss on the cross-attention maps of the mid-block and the first block of the up-sampling branch of the denoising network (U-Net~\cite{unet}) as we found this to be the optimal setting to balance control and fidelity.
+We set $\eta = 30$ by default but found that values between 30-50 work well across most settings.
 Since the layout of the generated image is typically established in the early stages of inference, backward guidance is performed during the initial 10 steps of the diffusion process and repeated 5 times at each step.